-‘In this age group, cellular turnover has declined significantly and there’s a build-up of old dead skin, making pores appear larger, while skin looks dull and lifeless,’ explains Dr Sturnham.
+‘In this age group, cellular turnover has declined significantly and there’s a build-up of old, dead skin, making pores appear larger, while skin looks dull and lifeless,’ explains Dr Sturnham.
 ‘The production of collagen and elastin declines further, while the rate of collagen breakdown increases.
 This results in deeper lines, wrinkles and sagging skin.
-During this phase, I recommend using a fruit acid mask rich in ingredients such as glycolic acid and lactic acid to speed up surface cell turnover.
+During this phase, I recommend using a fruit acid mask rich in ingredients such as glycolic acid and lactic acid to help speed up surface cell turnover.
 To support collagen production, serums are really crucial.
 Use a vitamin-C loaded serum in the morning.
 At night, a retinoid-based serum is a must.
-This multi-tasking skin nutrient boosts collagen, fights cell damage, improves skin tone and radiance and improves pore health.
-Due to weakened barrier function, richer textures and non-pore clogging (non-comedogenic) moisturiser are recommended.’
+This multi-tasking skin nutrient boosts collagen, fights cell damage and improves skin tone, radiance and pore health.
+Due to weakened barrier function, richer textures and non-pore clogging (non-comedogenic) moisturisers are recommended.’

 Discover the secret to beautiful hair with these horse-to-human crossover wonder products.
 The Original Mane ‘n Tail Shampoo (355ml) and Original Mane ‘n Tail Conditioner (355ml) have been favourites with beauty enthusiasts for 50 years.
 The exclusive micro-enriched protein formula helps leave hair soft and shiny while protecting natural oils.
 So treat your tresses and get ready to shine this season!